-The efforts of our engineers and operations personnel to minimize or reduce emissions from our facilities are evident in our greenhouse gas ("GHG") intensity numbers.
-Even as we started up new gas plants and added additional fractionation capacity that increased volumes on our systems, we were able to keep our GHG intensity at or below year over year.
-Our newly formed Low Carbon Energy Ventures team is investigating new opportunities for Targa including renewable power and carbon capture and sequestration, and is exploring other ideas that complement our strengths.
+Further, even as we have acquired new assets, started up new gas plants, and added additional fractionation capacity, which all increased volumes on our systems, we have been able to keep our greenhouse gas ("GHG") intensity at or below that of the previous year.
+Our Low Carbon Energy Ventures team is investigating new opportunities for Targa all the time, including renewable power and carbon capture and sequestration, and is exploring other ideas that complement our strengths.